qiluzhou/628/README.md

 We also submit our R shiny app and our report and slides of this project.

-628bodyfat is our presentation slides
+628 body fat is our presentation slides

 628_module2_summary is our report